 Kilimanjaro National Park is home to a fascinating array of wildlife, including:

-Among these, elephants, Cape buffaloes, leopards, and black rhinos are members of the prestigious Big Five.
+Elephants, Cape buffaloes, leopards, and black rhinos are members of the prestigious Big Five.
 Black rhinos are critically endangered, making Tanzania one of the rare places where you can still spot them.

 Monkeys are among the most common animals you’re likely to encounter on a Kilimanjaro climb.
 The rainforest belt is home to various Old World monkey species, and spotting them is a highlight for many trekkers.